w3c/wot/planning/ThingDescription/README.md

 # Thing Description Planning

 In this folder, you can find resources to help with understanding how the next version of the Thing Description deliverable is planned.
+First, work items are listed and then a roadmap with priorities is provided per category.

 ## Work Items